 Information and administrative features of schemes are the most critical aspects.
-The insurance increases health utilisation only if the beneficiaries understand the programme's features.
+The insurance increases health utilization only if the beneficiaries understand the program's features.
 Still, there is evidence that many do not, especially if they have been automatically rather than voluntarily enroled and have yet to be well informed about their entitlements.
-In Kerala, a lack of knowledge about the benefits package and empanelled hospitals was the main reason people who held a Comprehensive Health Insurance Scheme card did not use it (Philip, Kannan, & Sarma, 2016).
-On the other hand, the awareness campaigns led to significant knowledge and utilisation of services in the case of the Rajiv Aarogyasri Community Health Insurance Scheme in Andhra Pradesh and VAS in Karnataka (Sood & Wagner, 2018, Rao, et al. 2016).
+In Kerala, a lack of knowledge about the benefits package and empanelled hospitals was the main reason people who held a Comprehensive Health Insurance Scheme card did not use it [23].
+On the other hand, the awareness campaigns led to significant knowledge and utilization of services in the case of the Rajiv Aarogyasri Community Health Insurance Scheme in Andhra Pradesh and VAS in Karnataka [24, 25].

-The impact of health insurance on the utilisation of health care services in low and middle-income countries is demonstrated well in the literature.
-The utilisation depends both on demand and supply side factors and constraints.
-Gotsadze, et al. (2015) found that medical insurance for low-income families increased the use of formal health services by 12 percent in Georgia (Gotsadze, et al. 2015).
-Another study in Indonesia found that the Jaminan Kesehatan Nasional Programme increased inpatient admission for the premium voluntarily paid group by 8.2 percent and the subsidised group by 1.8 percent Erlangga, Ali, & Bloor, 2019).
-However, evidence on the effect of health insurance on out-of-pocket (OOP) reduction was found inconsistent by some studies (Aji, et al. 2013, Erlangga, et al. 2019).
-Some studies have reported that health insurance reduces OOP expenditures (Gotsadze, et al. 2015, Kanmiki, et al. 2019), while others found that health insurance increases OOP expenditures.
-For example, evidence from the Indian National Health Account 2017 shows that OOP health expenditures for inpatient care constitute around 32 percent of the total OOP health expenditures despite the coverage offered by various health insurance programmes.
+The impact of health insurance on the utilization of health care services in low and middle-income countries is demonstrated well in the literature.
+The utilization depends both on demand and supply side factors and constraints.
+Gotsadze et al. (2015) found that medical insurance for low-income families increased the use of formal health services by 12% in Georgia [26].
+Another study in Indonesia found that the Jaminan Kesehatan Nasional Program increased inpatient admission for the premium voluntarily paid group by 8.2% and the subsidized group by 1.8% [27].
+However, evidence on the effect of health insurance on out-of-pocket (OOP) reduction was found inconsistent by some studies [28, 29].
+Some studies have reported that health insurance reduces OOP expenditures [26, 30], while others found that health insurance increases OOP expenditures.
+For example, evidence from the Indian National Health Account 2017 shows that OOP health expenditures for inpatient care constitute around 32% of the total OOP health expenditures despite the coverage offered by various health insurance programs.

-Karan (2017) analysed the Rashtriya Bhima Yojana (RSBY) programme in India and found that RSBY has raised households' non-medical expenses by 5 percent without impacting OOP spending.
+Karan (2017) analyzed the Rashtriya Bhima Yojana (RSBY) program in India and found that RSBY has raised households' non-medical expenses by 5% without impacting OOP spending.
 The schemes could have been more effective in reducing the burden of OOP on low-income families.
 Some of the reasons cited by them were denial of services and lower coverage limits to provide care by empanelled hospitals and lower coverage limit.
-Nayab and Khan (2015) evaluated the Waseela-eSehat Programme (WeS) in Pakistan and found poor health utilisation among insured families.
-The critical main reason for not utilising health insurance services was a need for more awareness.
+Nayab and Khan (2015) evaluated the Waseela-e-Sehat Program (WeS) in Pakistan and found poor health utilization among insured families.
+The critical main reason for not utilizing health insurance services was a need for more awareness.
 The other reason was that there needed to be a reliable information center to guide the beneficiaries properly.
 Another constraint was the need for an OPD facility in health insurance cards.

-Better accessibility increases utilisation and decreases income-related differences.
-Thus, improving geographic accessibility, a structural approach, could improve utilisation and decrease income-related disparities (Fujita, et al. 2017).
-The study of Thakur (2015) evaluated the awareness, enrolment, and utilisation of Rashtriya Swasthya Bima Yojana (National Health Insurance Scheme) in Maharashtra, India, and found that only 29.7 percent were aware of the scheme and 21.6 percent enroled 2-4 years post the rollout of the scheme.
-A significant rural-urban differential was found in the level of awareness, with rural understanding greater than urban awareness by 13.2 percent.
-The study found that the political factors (voting in recent elections, participation in local politics, political contacts, contesting in the local election, and being a member of a political party) were more significantly related to awareness as compared to social/cultural and economic factors in both urban and rural areas Thakur, 2016).
-However, in comparatively developed countries (i.e., South Africa), the respondents' knowledge and awareness were high (Setswe, et al. 2015).
+Better accessibility increases utilization and decreases income-related differences.
+Thus, improving geographic accessibility, a structural approach, could improve utilization and decrease income-related disparities [31].
+The study of Thakur (2015) evaluated the awareness, enrolment, and utilization of Rashtriya Swasthya Bima Yojana (National Health Insurance Scheme) in Maharashtra, India, and found that only 29.7% were aware of the scheme and 21.6% enroled 2-4 years post the rollout of the scheme.
+A significant rural-urban differential was found in the level of awareness, with rural understanding greater than urban awareness by 13.2%.
+The study found that the political factors (voting in recent elections, participation in local politics, political contacts, contesting in the local election, and being a member of a political party) were more significantly related to awareness as compared to social/cultural and economic factors in both urban and rural areas [8].
+However, in comparatively developed countries (i.e., South Africa), the respondents' knowledge and awareness were high [9].